 Non-Executive Director - Barnet, Enfield and Haringey Mental Health NHS Trust

-We are recruiting for a non-executive director for Barnet, Enfield & Haringey Mental Health NHS Trust.
-This is an exceptional opportunity to share your talents and expertise to make a positive difference to the lives of people in your community.
+There is a vacancy for a Non-executive Director at Barnet, Enfield and Haringey Mental Health NHS Trust.
+This is an exceptional opportunity to share your talents and expertise to make a positive difference to the lives of people served by the Trust.

 You will need to be able to demonstrate you can use your experience to: